Personal Lines of Credit

 Getting a personal line of credit follows a similar process to getting other types of loans.

-First, you should see if it’s worth your time to pursue a line of credit by getting your free credit score.
-If your credit needs some work, you may want to seek out an alternative form of funding.
+First, check your credit score for free using LendingTree Spring.
+An unsecured personal line of credit usually requires a credit score of at least 680.
+If your score needs some work, you may want to seek out an alternative form of funding.

-Unlike a loan, a personal line of credit doesn’t have a set limit when it comes to how much you can borrow, at least not in the traditional sense.
-As long as you’re in your draw period, within your credit limit and making minimum monthly payments, you can borrow continuously.
+A personal line of credit doesn’t have a set borrowing limit.
+At least, not in the traditional sense.
+As long as you’re in your draw period, within your credit limit and making minimum monthly payments, you can borrow.

-Even so, it’s helpful to have a rough idea of how much money you’ll need on a rolling basis.
-If a lender gives you a limit larger than you need, you might find yourself taking on more debt than necessary.
+Even so, it’s helpful to know about how much money you’ll need on a rolling basis.
+This can help you avoid taking on unnecessary debt.

-You may want to check with your bank or credit union to see if it offers personal lines of credit.
+Check with your bank or credit union to see if it offers personal lines of credit.
 If it does, start there.
-However, that’s not where your search should end.
+But that’s not where your search should end.

 Once the lender approves you, it may send you a card or a checkbook so you can access your line of credit.
 Your first repayment is usually due about 30 days after you start drawing.

 You might be able to get a personal line of credit with bad credit, but it’ll be tough.
-Lenders usually reserve lines of credit for borrowers with a FICO score of at least 680 (sometimes higher).
-If you don’t meet that criteria, you may want to explore other paths.
+Lenders usually reserve lines of credit for borrowers with FICO scores of at least 680 (sometimes higher).

 Even if a personal line of credit doesn’t seem like a good fit, you may still have options.